 Also, the tracking on BOB is more consistent and has less dragging.
 Overall, BOB is just more balanced jogger.
 The seat padding on BOB is thicker.
 The seat is more upright in the most upright position.
 There are much more accessories available for purchase.
 Some things to think about.

 Of course I gave Glide 5 out of 5 stars.
 It’s a fabulous jogger with so many great features.
 The light weight and one-hand fold really puts it ahead of the competition.
 As for some of the drawbacks, they are very minor.
-I would like to see an automatic lock added as well as a hand brake.
+I would like to see an automatic lock added.
 Also, the foot brake is a little stiff and not flip-flop-friendly.
 Not like all joggers have flip-flop-friendly brakes.
 LOL.
 But, it looks a little outdated.